Welcome to Throop Hollow Farm Campsite

 Facilities on our site include lovely hot showers and clean toilets.
 There is a washing up station with cold water sinks (bring your camping kettle over if you like hot water!) to wash up your camping utensils.
 There are drinking water taps around the site too.

-Farmer Philip will open a little shop on site selling a few essentials like bread, butter, eggs, bacon, sausages, milk etc. Hot cooked breakfasts are available on Sunday mornings from our catering wagon, and Friday to Sunday evenings hot cooked food such as burgers, bangers and chips…amongst other culinary delights will be on offer!
+Farmer Philip will open a little shop on site selling a few essentials like bread, butter, eggs, bacon, sausages, milk etc. Hot cooked breakfasts are available on weekends from our catering wagon, and Friday to Sunday evenings hot cooked food such as burgers, bangers and chips…amongst other culinary delights will be on offer!
 See the campsite notice board on site for the days and times.

 After the sunsets you may like to take advantage of the low light pollution in the area and stargaze around your campfire.
-Raised fire pits are available to hire on a first come basis, and Ben has been busy chopping logs and kindling.
+Raised fire pits (weather conditions permitting) are available to hire on a first come basis, and Ben has been busy chopping logs and kindling.
 Look out for his little orange buggy and trailer each evening delivering logs to your pitch.

 With lots of countryside and woodland to explore, the River Piddle is a 20 minute stroll where you can paddle and cool off after a day out exploring.
 Wareham Forest is a 10 minute drive with some lovely woodland walks and trails.